- Home

 Competitive Issues

-Failing to leverage their own customer data for insights and tailored marketing eroded their competitive advantage—a serious drawback for a data-driven innovator.
+Failing to leverage their own customer data for insights and tailored marketing eroded their competitive advantage.

 Inaccurate financial reporting and forecasting threatened Xpon's credibility with investors and their capacity to plan growth.